California Overtime Rules

 California Minimum Wage

-Employees in Justworks who are not exempt from minimum wage laws may not be paid at a rate below the minimum hourly wage based on the company size and jurisdiction.
+Subject to certain exceptions, employees working in California must be paid at least the minimum wage as required by California law.
 Information on the current minimum wage in California can be found here.

 Some localities in California have higher minimum wages than those at the state level.
 In those scenarios, the law that favors the employee should be followed.
 Minimum wages in these localities are always changing, and this list is always growing.
 The very best way to ensure compliance with all applicable laws is to consult with legal counsel.